-Data capture was above 75% for all monitoring locations.
-Several monitoring periods recorded values that were below the Limit of Detection (LoD, shown as <5 μ g/m3 in Table B.1 in Appendix B) notably DT12, 16 and 17.
-There is no reference to any specific low limit of detection in LAQM-TG16 or guidance offered on this subject by the LAQM helpdesk.
+Several monitoring periods recorded values that were below the Limit of Detection (LoD, shown as <5 $\mu$ g/m in Table B.1 in Appendix B) notably DT4 (Elgin 4), DT9 (Elgin 9), DT12 (Fochabers 2), DT16 (Lossie 1) and DT17 (Lossie 2).
+There is no reference to any specific low limit of detection in LAQM TG.16 or guidance offered on this subject by the LAQM helpdesk.
 The only issue perhaps is that diffusion tubes perform less well at low concentrations and that data should therefore be removed from the analysis and an alternative method applied such as using a background site to estimate an alternative concentration for those questionable periods.
-However, the very low monthly values recorded in 2017 in the Moray data are in most cases consistent with that particular location (year on year) which suggests that tubes are in fact observing as might be expected.
-Therefore, where these low values were observed the concentration was assumed to be 5 μ g/m3 thus adopting a moderate approach with respect to annual mean concentrations.
+However, the very low monthly values recorded in 2018 in the Moray data are in most cases consistent with that particular location (year on year) which suggests that tubes are in fact observing as might be expected.
+Therefore, where these low values were observed the concentration was assumed to be 5 $\mu$ g/m thus adopting a conservative approach with respect to annual mean concentrations.

-Further details on Quality Assurance/Quality Control (QA/QC) and bias adjustment for diffusion tubes are included in Appendix C: Supporting Technical Information.
+Further details on Quality Assurance/Quality Control (QA/QC), annualisation and bias adjustment for diffusion tubes are included in Appendix C: Supporting Technical Information.
 AQ/QC.